Visual-AI/3DRS/README.md

 ## Preparing the training data

 The processed training data is accessible at [here](https://huggingface.co/datasets/OliverHuang1998/3DRS).
 You can download it and put as `data/` folder.
+Besides, you should create the scannet folder by yourself and put the `posed_images` folder into it.
+The [mask.zip](https://huggingface.co/datasets/zd11024/Video-3D-LLM_data/blob/main/mask.zip) and [pcd_with_object_aabbs.tar.gz](https://huggingface.co/datasets/zd11024/Video-3D-LLM_data/blob/main/pcd_with_object_aabbs.tar.gz) folders can be downloaded from Video-3D-LLM.

 ## Extracting VGGT features